ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

-- If we do encrypt the files in S3, we don't need to worry so much about accidental misconfiguration of the bucket or attempts to traverse/enumerate it - even if we don't have a proxy application in front of it
+- If we do encrypt the files in S3, we don't need to worry so much about accidental misconfiguration of the bucket or attempts to traverse/enumerate it - even if we don't have a proxy application in front of it.

 - If we encrypt the files in S3 and also serve them encrypted, then we don't need to worry as much about bucket-level access to the files.